qemus/qemu-docker/readme.md

     If you want to assign an individual IP address to the container, you can create a macvlan network as follows:

-    ```
+    ```bash
-    $ docker network create -d macvlan \
+    docker network create -d macvlan \
         --subnet=192.168.0.0/24 \
         --gateway=192.168.0.1 \
         --ip-range=192.168.0.100/28 \
         -o parent=eth0 vlan
     ```

-    Be sure to modify the values to match your local subnet.
+    Be sure to modify these values to match your local subnet.

-    Once you have created the network, modify the container's configuration in your compose file as follows:
+    Once you have created the network, change your compose file to make it look as follows:

-    ```
+    ```yaml
+    services:
+        dsm:
+            container_name: qemu
+            ..<snip>..
             networks:
                 vlan:
                     ipv4_address: 192.168.0.100
-    ```

-    Finally, add the network to the bottom of your compose file:

-    ```
     networks:
         vlan:
             external: true